-- Reason(s) why the student was not successful during his/her initial enrollment; - Details of the student's meeting with their advisor upon dismissal, and how the student has followed the advisor's advice; - Action(s) the student has taken in the time away to ensure the student's success in the nursing major, if readmitted; - Reason(s) why the student believes she/he should be readmitted; - Action(s) the student will take to ensure academic success in the nursing major if readmitted. - Letter must be written in Times New Roman, 12 pt. font, single spaced, and free of spelling and grammatical errors. - Letter must be submitted with the Application for Readmission. - 4.
+- Reason(s) why the student was not successful during his/her initial enrollment; - Details of the student's meeting with their advisor upon dismissal, and how the student has followed the advisor's advice; - Action(s) the student has taken in the time away to ensure the student's success in the nursing major, if readmitted; - Reason(s) why the student believes she/he should be readmitted; - Action(s) the student will take to ensure academic success in the nursing major if readmitted. - Letter must be written in Times New Roman, 12 pt. font, single spaced, and free of spelling and grammatical errors. - Letter must be submitted with the readmission packet. - 4.
+Complete the 5 ATI Achieve Modules: 1) Test-Taking Skills; 2) Study Skills; 3) Classroom Skills; 4) Preparing for Clinical Experiences; 5) Challenges for ESL Students - a.
+To enroll in the spring semester: by 9/25 - b.
+To enroll in the fall semester: by 2/25 - 5.
 Complete & Pass a Dosage & Solutions (D&S) test at 90% - a.
 To enroll in the spring semester: by 10/1 - b.
 To enroll in the fall semester: by 3/1